The Power of Why

-In a much-watched TED talk Simon Sinek asked the question: how do great leaders inspire action?
+In a much-watched TED Talk, Simon Sinek asked the following question: how do great leaders inspire action?
 What made people like Martin Luther King and Steve Jobs stand out from their contemporaries who may have been no less gifted, no less qualified?
 His answer: Most people talk about what.
 Some people talk about how.
 Great leaders, though, start with why.
 This is what makes them transformative.

 Sinek’s lecture was about business and political leadership.
 The most powerful examples, though, are directly or indirectly religious.
 Indeed I argued in The Great Partnership what makes Abrahamic monotheism different is that it believes there is an answer to the question, why.
 Neither the universe nor human life is meaningless, an accident, a mere happenstance.
 As Freud, Einstein, and Wittgenstein all said, religious faith is faith in the meaningfulness of life.